 Moyers was a member of Cowboy Artists of America for sixteen years.
 While a member, he won numerous awards Including seven Best of Show and four Cowboy Artist awards.

-John Moyers is represented by Medicine Man Gallery, Tucson, Arizona; Nedra Matteucci Galleries, Santa Fe, New Mexico; and Wood River Fine Arts, Ketchum, Idaho.
+John Moyers is represented by Mark Sublette Medicine Man Gallery, Tucson, Arizona; Maxwell Alexander Gallery, Los Angeles, California; and Wood River Fine Arts, Ketchum, Idaho.

 Back to Artists and Artwork